http://www.fpnotebook.com/

 - Serum RBC Folate decreased

-- Pernicious Anemia specific labs (when indicated)
+- Pernicious Anemia specific labs (when indicated, in the absence of other B12 Deficiency risk factors)

-- Anti-intrinsic factor antibodies (increased)
+- Anti-Intrinsic Factor antibodies (increased)

 - Serum Gastrin (increased)